stnoah1/homepage/content/project/mepb/index.md

 ---
 **Abstract**

-We introduce a large-scale engineering part benchmark dataset for deep neural network in mechanical engineering domain named Deep Engineering Part Benchmark (DEPB): a large-scale dataset of three-dimensional objects relevant in mechanical domain.
-Three-dimensional objects in the dataset are annotated by their functionality and shape.
-The dataset enables the data driven feature learning for engineering parts classification in mechanical domain.
-Exploring descriptor for engineering parts is important in the mechanical engineering computer aided design.
-However, there has been limited work done in creating benchmark dataset for computer vision in mechanical engineering area.
-We benchmarked nine state-of-the-art deep learning three-dimensional object classification methods in three categories, namely: (1) point clouds, (2) volumetric representation in voxel grids, and (3) view-based representation.
-We also evaluated the features from each classifier by performing part retrieval task.
-The main contributions of this paper are the development of a large-scale annotated engineering part benchmark and an understanding of effectiveness of learning representation of engineering parts with deep learning algorithms.
-We have found that view-based representation results best performance for a majority of classes.
+We introduce a large-scale mechanical components benchmark for the classification and retrieval tasks named Mechanical Components Benchmark (MCB): a large-scale dataset of 3D objects of mechanical components.
+The dataset enables the data-driven feature learning for the mechanical components.
+Exploring the descriptor for mechanical components is essential to the computer vision, mechanical design and manufacturing  applications.
+However, limited works have been done for creating the annotated mechanical components dataset on a large-scale.
+This is because annotating mechanical components require engineering knowledge, and acquiring a 3D model is challenging.
+With our annotated dataset, we benchmarked seven state-of-the-art deep learning classification methods in three categories, namely: (1) point clouds, (2) volumetric representation in voxel grids, and (3) view-based representation.
+We further evaluated the features representation of each trained classifier by performing mechanical components retrieval to examine the behavior of each method on mechanical components.
+The main contributions are the creation of a large-scale annotated mechanical component benchmark, defining hierarchy taxonomy of mechanical components, and benchmark the effectiveness of deep learning shape classifiers on the mechanical components.